Dimers on Riemann surfaces II: conformal invariance and scaling limit: Background and setup

+We now prove the second assertion, for which items (\ref{InvP}),(\ref{crossingestimate}),(\ref{punctures}) are trivial.
+For (\ref{boundeddensity}), if $M$ has no boundary then $d_M (x,y) = d_N (\psi(x), \psi(y))$ (essentially because M\"obius maps are isometries with respect to the hyperbolic metric on the unit disc).
+Thus (i) holds.
+If $M$ has a boundary, then note that the conformal bijection $\psi$ between $M$ and $N$ extends to a conformal bijection $\bar \psi$ between the doubles $\bar M,\bar N$; and we are back to the previous case. \end{proof} }

-Finally, note also that while we have stated these assumptions on the universal cover of $M$, we could equivalently stated these assumptions on the universal cover of the punctured surface $M'$ instead.
-The fact that these assumptions are equivalent can be checked using the fact that there is a map from the universal cover of $M'$ to $\tilde M \setminus p^{-1} (\{x_1, \ldots, x_{\mathsf{k}}\})$ (where $x_1, \ldots, x_{\mathsf{k}}$ is the set of punctures) which is locally a conformal bijection.
+\begin{remark} Most of this paper is devoted to the proof of Theorem \ref{thm:CRSF_universal_intro}, for which it is not necessary to consider the lift of the punctured surface $M'$.
+For the application to Theorem \ref{T:main_intro} it becomes however relevant to consider this lift.
+While we have stated the assumptions (\ref{InvP}) and (\ref{crossingestimate}) on the universal cover of $M$, {these assumptions are also valid for the sequence $(\Gamma^\d)_{\delta>0}$ on the universal cover of the punctured surface $M'$ as well}.
+This can be checked using the fact that there is a map from the universal cover of $M'$ to $\tilde M \setminus p^{-1} (\{x_1, \ldots, x_{\sf k}\})$ (where $x_1, \ldots, x_{\sf k}$ is the set of punctures and $p:\tilde M \to M$ is a covering map of $M$) which is locally a conformal bijection. { Also note that (\ref{boundeddensity}) is also satisfied in $M'$ if we endow it with the metric it inherits from $M$ via inclusion.} \end{remark}